Matthes-Baer/nvim_config/README.md

 - When deleting the nvim-data (for a full reinstall), remember to manually build the telescope-fzf-native and also run `:Lazy clean` and/or lazy sync and update if having additional problems that something couldn't properly load in.
 - When it seems like that the custom overwrites of some keys in the `<leader>` menu are back to their default, close and reopen the current nvim session.
 - When having trouble with the Rust DAP, check if `cpptools` and `codelldb` were successfully installed via Mason and check the config to see if the debug_path is actually the correct one (if the work directory makes use of nested directories for their binaries, the debug_path has to be adjusted).
 Or just use `cargo build` to create the needed binary
+- To have all formatters work correctly in .ts and similar files, make sure to have prettier as well prettier_d and eslint_d installed via Mason and also have prettier and eslint installed in your project.
+You can check the prettier version by running `:!prettier --version` (or `:!eslint_d --version` for eslint_d, for example). `conform.nvim` is for prettier (and other) `none-ls` is for eslint (and other).

 ## Ongoing ToDos